 For Health Care Operations.
 DaVita may use and disclose health information about you for operational purposes.
 For example, your health information may be used by DaVita or disclosed to others in order to:

 Required or Permitted by Law.
 DaVita may use and disclose information about you as required or permitted by law.
+If a use or disclosure is required by law, the use or disclosure will be made in compliance with the law and will be limited to the relevant requirements of the law.
+If required by law, you will be notified of any such uses or disclosures...
 For example, DaVita may use and/or disclose information for the following purposes:

 Individuals involved in your care.
-We may provide information to a family member, friend, or other person involved in your health care or in payment for your health care, if you do not object, or in an emergency.
+We may provide information about you to a family member, friend, or other person involved in your health care or in payment for your health care.
+If you are deceased, we may disclose medical information about you to a friend or family member who was involved in your medical care prior to your death, limited to information relevant to that person’s involvement, unless doing so would be inconsistent with your written wishes you previously provided to us.
 In addition, upon admission to one of our facilities, we will ask you to complete a Permission to Discuss PHI with Other Individuals Form to help clarify for us which of your family members and/or friends are likely to be involved with your health care and/or payment for your health care.
 If we disclose information to a family member, relative or close personal friend, we will disclose only information that we believe is relevant to that person’s involvement with your health care or payment related to your health care.

 Clinical Trials and Other Research Activities.
-DaVita may use and disclose your health information for research purposes pursuant to a valid authorization from you or when an institutional review board or privacy board has waived the authorization requirement.
+DaVita may use and disclose your health information for research purposes without an authorization from you when an institutional review board or privacy board has waived the authorization requirement.
 Under certain circumstances, your information may also be disclosed without your authorization to researchers preparing to conduct a research project or for research on decedents or to researchers pursuant to a written data use agreement.

 Correctional Institutions.
-If you are an inmate or in the custody of law enforcement, we may disclose your health information to correctional institutions or law enforcement for such purposes as providing care and for the health and safety of others.
+If you are an inmate or in the custody of law enforcement, we may disclose your health information to correctional institutions or law enforcement for such purposes as providing care, for the health and safety of yourself or others, for law enforcement at the correctional facility, or for maintenance of safety, security and order at the facility in accordance with state and/or federal regulations.

 Decedents.
-Health information may be disclosed to funeral directors or coroners to enable them to carry out their lawful duties.
-Because of the family environment in the clinic, if you pass away, we may acknowledge to your fellow patients, who individually inquire, that you have passed away and direct them to contact your family or personal representative for additional details.
+Health information may be disclosed to funeral directors, medical examiners or coroners to enable them to carry out their lawful duties.
 Once you have been dead for 50 years (or such other period as may be specified by law), we may use and disclose your health information without regard to the restrictions set forth in this Notice.

 Organ/Tissue Donation.
 Your health information may be used or disclosed for cadaveric organ, eye or tissue donation purposes.

 Government Functions.
-We may disclose your health information for specialized government functions such as military and veteran’s activities or protection of public officials.
+We may disclose your health information for specialized government functions, such as military and veteran’s activities, national security and intelligence activities, and protection of public officials.

 Workers' Compensation.
 Your health information may be used or disclosed in order to comply with laws and regulations related to Workers’ Compensation.